 ' https://excelmacromastery.com/ Private Sub UserForm_QueryClose(Cancel As Integer _ , CloseMode As Integer) ' Prevent the form being unloaded If CloseMode = vbFormControlMenu Then Cancel = True ' Hide the Userform and set cancelled to true Hide m_Cancelled = True End Sub

-In the first line we prevent the UserForm being unloaded.
-With the next lines we hide the UserForm and set the m_Cancelled variable to true.
-We will use this variable later to check if the UserForm was cancelled:
+In the first line, we prevent the UserForm from being unloaded.
+With the next lines, we hide the UserForm and set the m_Cancelled variable to true.
+We will use this variable later to check if the UserForm was canceled:

-We can then update our calling procedure to check if the UserForm was cancelled
+We can then update our calling procedure to check if the UserForm was canceled

 ' PROCEDURE CODE ' https://excelmacromastery.com/ Sub DisplayFruit() Dim frm As New UserFormFruit frm.Show If frm.Cancelled = False Then MsgBox "You entered: " & frm.Fruit Else MsgBox "The UserForm was cancelled."
 End If End Sub